Be-FaaS/BeFaaS-framework/README.md

 export TINYFAAS_ADDRESS=<address of your tinyfaas instance eg localhost>

 export OPENFAAS_GATEWAY=http://<address of openfaas gateway>:8080
-export OPENFAAS_TOKEN=<token for openfaas, the one you also use when logging into faas-cli>
+export OPENFAAS_TOKEN=<password for openfaas, the one you also use when logging into faas-cli>
 ```

 ### Initlialize terraform